-Laura, Learning Assistant
+Laura, Learning Facilitator

 My role is to encourage and enable our learners to actively pursue their end goal.
 I have previously worked within mainstream education and studied performing arts and film and television studies at university.
 I feel extremely privileged to be a part of Transition 2, and I particularly enjoy seeing learners flourish under the support and guidance of our team.
 My areas of interest include; baking, drama and enterprise.

 Outside of work, I love to see friends and I spend time with my 2 children crafting, baking and dancing around the kitchen!